koenkivits/nesnes/README.md

 These are the parameters being used:
    * ``canvas``: a &lt;canvas&gt; DOM object to which the video output will be rendered.
 Not required (though nothing will be rendered if no canvas is given).
    * ``pathToRom``: the path to an INES rom file (most ROMs found on the internet are in this format)
    * ``callback``: function to be executed once the ROM has been loaded and initialized.
-If ``true`` true is passed instead of a function the ROM will automatically start playing once it has been loaded.
+If ``true`` is passed instead of a function the ROM will automatically start playing once it has been loaded.

 ## Build standalone

-If you don't want to use with Browserify or Node, you can build a standalone version for browsers:
+If you're running NESNES in the browser and don't want to use Browserify for your page, you can build a standalone version:

 ```
 npm install